-There is something stimulating about having all of the blinds and curtains open, letting in all of the light you can.
+There is something stimulating about having all the blinds and curtains open, letting in all the light you can.
 And if weather permits, open up windows.
 Fresh air keeps you alert.

 13. Do something aerobic

-When you feel yourself drifting off and you’re ready to go veg, do some jumping jacks or running in place.
+When you feel yourself drifting off and you’re ready to go veg, do some jumping jacks or run in place.
 This will restore energy.

 14. Do the visible things first

 There is something motivating about physically seeing the results of our work that motivates us.